kubetail-org/edge-csrf/README.md

 # Edge-CSRF

-Edge-CSRF is CSRF protection for [Next.js](https://nextjs.org/) that runs in middleware (edge runtime).
+Edge-CSRF is a CSRF protection library that runs on the [edge runtime](https://edge-runtime.vercel.app/).

-This library uses the cookie strategy from [expressjs/csurf](https://github.com/expressjs/csurf) and the crypto logic from [pillarjs/csrf](https://github.com/pillarjs/csrf) except it only uses Next.js edge runtime dependencies so it can be used in [Next.js middleware](https://nextjs.org/docs/app/building-your-application/routing/middleware).
+This library helps you to implement the [signed double submit cookie pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#signed-double-submit-cookie-recommended) except it only uses edge runtime dependencies so it can be used in both node environments and in edge functions (e.g. [Vercel Edge Functions](https://vercel.com/docs/functions/runtimes/edge-runtime), [Cloudflare Page Functions](https://developers.cloudflare.com/pages/functions/)).
+The recommended way to use this library is via its drop-in integrations for [Next.js](src/nextjs) and [SvelteKit](src/sveltekit) though it also has a lower-level API for more custom implementations.

+We hope you enjoy using this software.
+Contributions and suggestions are welcome!

 ## Features

-- Supports app-router and pages-router Next.js 13 and Next.js 14
-- Runs in edge runtime
+- Runs on both node and edge runtimes
-- Implements cookie strategy from [expressjs/csurf](https://github.com/expressjs/csurf) and the crypto logic from [pillarjs/csrf](https://github.com/pillarjs/csrf)
+- Includes a Next.js integration ([see here](src/nextjs))
+- Includes a SvelteKit integration ([see here](src/sveltekit))
+- Includes a low-level API for custom integrations ([see below](#api))
 - Gets token from HTTP request header (`X-CSRF-Token`) or from request body field (`csrf_token`)
 - Handles form-urlencoded, multipart/form-data or json-encoded HTTP request bodies
+- Supports Server Actions via form and non-form submission
 - Customizable cookie options
-- TypeScript definitions included

-**Note: There's an issue with Next.js middleware in v13.3.X and v13.4.X that prevents edge-csrf from working properly with the pages-router in a dev environment (https://github.com/vercel/next.js/issues/48083, https://github.com/vercel/next.js/issues/48546)**

-## Quickstart
+## Install

-To use Edge-CSRF, first add it as a dependency to your app:
+To use Edge-CSRF, just add it as a dependency to your app:

 ```console
 npm install edge-csrf